 The term quickly gained traction and became synonymous with the contemporary corporate structure.

-Early in the 20th century, during the height of the modern advertising agency, some of the most famous catchphrases that still have resonance today were created.
+Early in the 20th-century advertising, and during the height of the modern advertising agency, some of the most famous catchphrases that still have resonance today were created.

 The publishing industry as it exists today was a long time coming.